Frequently Asked Questions

 You can find the form online at: http://www.fresnostate.edu/gradstudies/forms.
 It needs to be typed and not hand written.
 Fill out your Advancement to Candidacy with your adviser, have them sign the form, you sign it, then bring it to ED 100 where we will verify your status, sign the form with the Graduate Programs Coordinator's signature and submit it to the Division of Graduate Studies for processing.

 You can turn in your advancement to candidacy after you have completed 9 units in the program with a B or better and complete the Graduate Writing Requirement.

 If you would like to switch to another program outside of the Kremen School of Education and Human Development you will need to check with the department office of the new program to see what they require of you.
-Email our graduate technician: email@example.com to let her know that you will no longer be attending our program.
+Contact our office at 559.278.0300 to let us know that you will no longer be attending our program.

 You will be notified via email with the outcome of the program's decision and told what additional steps are needed to change your degree objective with Fresno State.
 Do not attempt to do this step until program admits you.

 A program adjustment form adjusts changes made to your program coursework that were approved on your advancement to candidacy form.
 For example, if you wrote down a certain elective you planned to take on your advancement to candidacy but you decide to take another elective instead, you will need to do a program adjustment form.
 You do not have to fill out an adjustment form if there is a change in the semester/term you take the courses, only if the courses themselves change.